themistocleous/sonorants_paper/README.md

 ## Updated
 Oct 02 2021:
-- Names of speakers were removed from the datafile and substituted with code stamps: s1 ... s40.
+- Names of speakers were substituted with code stamps: s1 ... s40.
 - Paper has been updated.

 # Instructions